 Sabella Yussuf-Homenauth, B.Sc.
 Pharmacy, MPH

-And last but not least, my name is Sabella and I am Research Coordinator for the Alberta SPOR Support KT Platform.
+And last but not least, my name is Sabella and I am Knowledge Translation Project Coordinator for the Alberta SPOR Support KT Platform.
 My experience spanning ten years includes the areas of National Pharma care/ Medicines Supply Chain Management, along with Public Health and Health Promotion both at the policy level and front line from the Ministry of Health, Guyana.
 My interests lie in the research and application of knowledge translation principles and concepts to public health policy and practice.
 I love animals and am an avid video gamer in my spare time!

 conneKt with us!